padaw/easy-queuer/README.md

 useEffect(() => queuer.push(drawCanvas), [...deps])
 ```

-In the example above, `drawCanvas()` method is never called more than 10 times a second and will always use the latest state when it actually
+In the example above, `drawCanvas()` method is never called more than 10 times per second and will always use the latest state when it actually
 draws the canvas.

 ```js